kubgus/filefly/README.md

 This is what you're looking for!

-With lohost, you can share your data directly from one pc to another no matter the size or content. 😉
+With Filefly, you can share your data directly from one pc to another no matter the size or content. 😉

 ## How does it work?

-Lohost doesn't actually host any data.
+Filefly doesn't actually host any data.
 The server is there just to connect you with other people.

 **It's that easy:**
 - Visit our [website](https://host.gustafik.com/)